fpaganini/CloseEmulator/README.md

 ### Installation Requirements

-For install this tool, you need .net 4 and DirectX redist 9.0C
+For install Close Emulator, you need .net 4 and DirectX redist 9.0C

 ## Contributing